“If I have opened the window of my soul through this medium of flowers

 Welcome to the Benz School of Floral Design and the M. Benz Gallery of Floral Art, located on the campus of Texas A&M University in College Station, Texas.
 Founded by M. Buddy Benz, with the goal of teaching excellence in floral design, the Benz school curriculum is based on the solid foundations of classic elements and principles of design.
 Beginners, as well as professional designers will benefit from studies of the latest techniques and trends in floral design.

-Benz School classes consist of two-week short courses and two (or three) day weekend advanced classes.
+Benz School classes consist of two-week short courses, one-week and two-day advanced classes.
 Two-week classes consist of lectures and hands-on instruction.
 Students are introduced to every aspect of the floral business – from corsages and wedding bouquets to potted plants and funeral tributes.
 As classes are limited in number, the instructors are able to give individual attention to each student’s designs.
 Principles and elements of design are discussed along with flower shop management…a skill needed for any successful floral business.
 Two(or three) day weekend classes consist of topics such as holiday and special event designs.

 All materials, including flowers, supplies, and accessories are provided for each class.
 Students are encouraged to bring their own set of basic tools that would include a floral knife, stem cutters/snips, wire cutters and ribbon scissors.